Circles and Waves

 [2016-07-13] CBM 3032 in good shape, needs a different ROM to run BASIC 4.0.
 CBM 8032 in perfect shape.
 CBM 8032 with german keyboard in 'okay' shape.
 CBM 4008 with 32kB RAM and german keyboard in good shape.
 Also needs 4.0 BASIC ROM.
 CBM 8032, sold as in 'mint condition', arrived with totally broken keyboard, needs some work.
 Still looking for 2 x CBM 8032 with later model CPU boards and 1 x 30xx or 40xx.

 [2016-07-09] My friend Ralf and I achieved a very important step towards getting the display of the CBM 8032 shown on a video projector.
 We managed to read out the screen memory into a small additional computer board inside the old machine.
 That will allow us to transfer the data to another little computer, which will render the PetAscii font in all its glory and spills it out in HD via HDMI.
-The result will look as if someone with a perfect camera filmed the old green monitor, just significantly better.[Nerd details: We use an XMOS board to scan the data and address bus and a few status lines.
+The result will look as if someone with a perfect camera filmed the old green monitor, just significantly better.[Nerd details: We use an XMOS board to scan the data and address bus, and a few status lines.
 We observe if writing to memory happens.
-If yes, we check if address is within screen memory area, if yes, we grab address (= screen position ) and data ( = character ).
-This gets transferred to the computer which renders the font.]
+If yes, we check if address is within screen memory area, if yes, we grab address (= screen position) and data (= character).
+This will get transferred to a Raspberry Pie or simillar.
+That's the plan.]

 [2016-07-05] What a blessing that I wrote the data transfer routine. (see 2016-07-02 II).
 It makes it all so much more fun.
 The project is still in a stage where I try out simple small things.
 This way I learn what is possible with the old machine and collect ideas for the big project to come.
 Today I wrote a small thing for scrolling parts of the screen horizontally, driven by an external clock signal serving as NMI.
 It workes like a charm and that means I can create visual structures that move quite fast, whilst running other routines for slowly building the graphical context.
 I also scored my 4th CBM machine...
 The collection at the moment: CBM 8032 in perfect shape with floopy emulator.
 CBM 4008, needs repair.
 CBM 3032, good shape, but needs update ROM for BASIC 4.0.
 Anyone ... ?
 Coming: second 8032, probably in good shape.
 Needed: 3 x CBM 40xx with 32kB RAM...